 (Walnuts have more N6 than N3, in a ratio of about 4:1.
 You can click through to the Excel spreadsheet I made to generate this graph, where I have the N6:N3 ratio listed for each food, along with saturated fat and calories.
 Look at that almond ratio: 1689:1!)

 Another thing I learned doing this - When it comes to omega-3 content, there's hardly a difference between grass-fed beef and conventional beef.
 And neither of them provide more than a few milligrams in the raw state, probably negligible amounts after being cooked.
-(NutritionData's figures are based on USDA's figures which may or may reflect the state of modern livestock production.)
+(NutritionData's figures are based on USDA's figures which may or may not reflect the state of modern livestock production.)

 One more thing - Greens (Romaine, spinach, kale, broccoli, rapini, etc.) have proportionately more N3 than N6 (anything less than 1.0 in the Ratio column in my Excel sheet).
 Now that's a food where the more you eat, the more improved your ratio.

 That's extremely interesting.
 Certainly contradicts the common wisdom re nuts, and also re grass-fed meat.
 Are there any anti-nutrients in the greens (yay, broccoli raab!) that would prevent your body from utilizing the N3s in them?